 All software projects go over their deadline.
 Demos are no exception.
 When the deadline is an annual event that cannot be flexibly scheduled, the result is predictable.
 Sleepless hours coding the last parts of your demo while your buddy is sleeping under your desk is a common occurrence.
 This sacred ritual is called party coding.

 Party organizers can be hipsters like the demo coders.
-7D7 featured a competition that asked the attendees to do party coding for the sake of tradition.
+7D7 featured a competition that asked the attendees to do party coding for tradition.
 This scroller is what I came up with.

 Find reviews for 7D5 Invitation on Pouët.net.

 There is party coding and there is someone handing you a device which you have never seen before and ask you to learn how to program it and make a demo for the party within a couple of hours coding.
 The result of the latter is not that good.

 At least the soundtrack saves the day for this GP2X intro.

 This intro is the perfect place to end this chronology.

 I met my friend Talha (flexi) on a web forum, even though we were attending the same high school at that time.
 We shared our interests in programming, math, music, and philosophy.
 Digital creativity is what I would call what we were into.

 We hanged out to write recreational code for sleepless days fueled by coffee and tea.
 At one point, we got into watching demos together and the urge to make them was not far ahead.
 After a period of scribbling, we made this little intro filled with simple 2d effects.
 The coder color charm is compounded with the catchy tune.
 The rest; we covered it earlier.

 Find reviews for Lame on Pouët.net.